Board of Trustees

 BK Fulton

 Sandor Lehoczky is a senior leader at Jane Street who has promoted math education, competition, and access for more than three decades.
 A Math Olympian in high school, Sandor founded the Mandelbrot Competition with Sam Vandervelde and Richard Rusczyk in 1990.
 In 1994, he and Richard went on to write and self-publish the seminal two-volume set The Art of Problem Solving, books that continue to have a revolutionary impact on math preparation for ambitious high school students.
-Sandor graduated from Princeton University with academic honors in 1994 with a BA in Physics and a certificate in Applied Mathematics.
+Sandor graduated from Princeton University with academic honors in 1994 with a B.A. in Physics and a certificate in Applied Mathematics.
 He joined Jane Street in 2001 and has since led a variety of operations and firmwide initiatives.
 In the mid-2000s, Sandor co-founded the Art of Problem Solving Initiative (AoPSI), a nonprofit focused on bringing powerful resources to high-achieving students who have encountered barriers to success in mathematics.

 Sandor Lehoczky

 Beth Nash has a longstanding record of promoting positive social change through scholarly work and philanthropic pursuits.
 She is particularly interested in championing leadership roles for traditionally underrepresented groups including women and girls.
 Ms. Nash was a founding board member of the Sadie Nash Leadership Project.
-In 2015, A Better Balance presented her with a “Distinguished Leadership Award” in recognition of her founding the NYU School of Law’s Carr Center for Reproductive Justice.
+In 2015, A Better Balance presented her with a Distinguished Leadership Award in recognition of her founding the New York University School of Law’s Carr Center for Reproductive Justice.
 Ms. Nash co-founded and served as principal of her own investment firm.
 She had previously worked at Goldman Sachs and, subsequently, at CREF.
-She is a graduate of the University of Pennsylvania and holds graduate degrees from Columbia Business School and NYU.
+She is a graduate of the University of Pennsylvania and holds graduate degrees from Columbia Business School and New York University.

 Beth Nash

 Jacquelyn Stone is a graduate of Harvard Law School with decades of experience advising clients on government relations as well as regulatory and immigration matters.
 She worked as a legislative assistant in the U.S. House of Representatives after obtaining her undergraduate degree from the University of Virginia.
-A partner at McGuireWoods, Jackie is the former chair of her firm’s Diversity and Inclusion Committee and is a former member of the Board of Partners.
+A partner at McGuireWoods, Jackie is the former chair of her firm’s Diversity and Inclusion Committee and is a former member of the board of partners.
 Jackie has been recognized as a Virginia “Super Lawyer” and as one of Virginia's “Legal Elite” in government relations and immigration law by Virginia Business magazine.
 In 2018, Jackie was honored with the prestigious National Women in Law Award for Lifetime Achievement by Corporate Counsel and Inside Counsel, leading ALM publications.

 Jacquelyn E. Stone